rosmo-robot/rosmo-robot.github.io/zio-user-guide.md

 ==============

-There are several software tools available to the programmer for the Ziobot Some are available, especially for the Ziobot and other general-purpose tools that may also work with the XRP.
+There are several software tools available to the programmer for the Ziobot Some are available, especially for the Ziobot and other general-purpose tools that may also work with the Ziobot.

 Programming Languages
 ---------------------